 Faecal Parasite diagnosis - UKAS accredited test

 A concentration technique is routinely performed on all faecal samples for the presence of cysts, ova and larvae.
-Direct saline smears are examined on samples that are 24 hours old or less where trophozoite stages of protozoan parasites are suspected.

 Sample requirement: Minimum of ¼ specimen pot of faecal sample.
 Ova, cysts and parasites may be passed intermittently therefore three samples may be required to be examined.
 Ova, cysts and parasites will diminish over time therefore it is more ideal for the sample to be less than 2 days old upon receipt at LSTM, however older stools will not be rejected.